mikekatz04/LATW/README.md

 # LISA Analysis Tools Workshop (LATW)

 This repo houses the tutorial codes for the LISA Analysis Tools Workshop.
 The tutorials are stored in the [tutorials](tutorials/) directory.
+In that same directory, you will find the answer keys.
+Introductory talk recordings can be found [here](https://www.youtube.com/playlist?list=PLdWF50RX1STO2DbfkqlBbhhaDdLTETAE7).
+PDF versions of the slides are in [intro_talks](intro_talks/).
 The tutorials are numbered as follows:

 0) Introductory tutorial for helpful Python concepts related to the successful usage of LISA Analysis Tools packages.
 This also gives the user a flavor of what the tutorials are like.